X-lab2017/OSSDevGov2021/software_engineering_at_google/chapter13/Test_Doubles_en.md

 difficult to determine which assertions are important for ensuring correctness of the code.
 By contrast, state-changing interactions represent something useful that your code is doing to change state somewhere else.
-Example 13-17 demonstrates interaction testing on both state-changing and nonstate-changing functions.
+Example 13-17 demonstrates interaction testing on both state-changing and non-state-changing functions.

 Example 13-17.
 State-changing and non-state-changing interaction